LLazarek/blame-evaluation-gt/outline.md

    3. Blame trails

+      - We build on the blame trails idea of Lukas et al [POPL '20]

       - Blame trails provide a quantitative measure of a a system's error message utility, and they can be applied to every point in the above space.